-Human Anatomy and Physiology II is the second course in a twocourse sequence, covering the structure and function of various organs systems of the human body not covered in the Human Anatomy and Physiology I. These include the nervous, cardiovascular, lymphatic, respiratory, endocrine, digestive, urinary, and reproductive systems.
-A practical laboratory component emphasizes inter-relationships between systems and how the entire body functions as a unit.
+Human Anatomy and Physiology II is the second course in a twocourse sequence, covering the structure and function of various organs systems of the human body not covered in the Human Anatomy and Physiology I. These include the nervous, cardiovascular, lymphatic, respiratory, endocrine, digestive, urinary, A practical laboratory component and reproductive systems. emphasizes inter-relationships between systems and how the entire body functions as a unit.
 This course is required for students entering health-related professions but is not recommended for science majors.
 (Prerequisite: BIOL 152)

-BIOL 260, 261, 262, 263 SDL, Upon Request Problems in Life and Health Sciences (1-0)
+BIOL 260, 261, 262, 263 Problems in Life and Health Sciences (1-0)